 The jaw bone is an important foundation in supporting dental implants.
 Without sufficient or healthy jaw bone, the dental surgeon won’t be able to insert and anchor the implant.
 The implant also runs an increased risk of becoming dislodged or knocked out of place when eating if the jaw bone is not inherently strong and stable.

 This means that for patients that are suffering from degenerative bone diseases like severe osteoporosis, dental implants may not be a viable solution for them.
 Patients with osteoporosis suffer from a lack of bone density, which means their fragile bones run an increased risk of becoming fractured or damaged during or after the surgery.
-Point to note through: new and improved implant surfaces has reached a point where it is still possible to place implants in patients with osteopenia (stage just before osteoporosis) or mild osteoporosis.
+Point to note though: new and improved implant surfaces have reached a point where it is still possible to place implants in patients with osteopenia (the stage just before osteoporosis) or mild osteoporosis.
 You just need to inform your dental surgeon of your condition and we can make a decision on the likelihood of implant success based on the severity of the osteoporotic condition.

 There are other oral diseases that might cause bone deterioration in one’s mouth, so it is important that there are no conditions left untreated before embarking on dental implant surgery.

 Smoking is a lifestyle choice that has clear negative effects on your dental health.
-The literature surrounding smoking and dental health suggests that smoking causes a higher rate of plaque accumulation and increased chance of gingivitis or periodontitis(2).
+The literature surrounding smoking and dental health suggests that smoking causes a higher rate of plaque accumulation and an increased chance of gingivitis or periodontitis(2).

-On top of that, smoking exposes your gums and teeth to heat as well as certain additives like nicotine, carbon monoxide and hydrogen cyanide, which will impair the body’s ability to heal while also leaving the gums more susceptible for complications and implant failure.
+On top of that, smoking exposes your gums and teeth to heat as well as certain additives like nicotine, carbon monoxide and hydrogen cyanide, which will impair the body’s ability to heal while also leaving the gums more susceptible to complications and implant failure.
 In order to give your implant the best chances of not being rejected, you are usually advised to stop smoking cigarettes at least 7 days prior to your surgery as well for up to 2 months post-dental implant surgery (3).

 Overall, for patients who are going for their first dental implant surgery, thinking of the risks involved can sometimes be stressful due to the fact that it is “surgical” in nature.
-However, it is important to remember that dental implant surgery is a safe and well established procedure and the success for many patients who undergo it is generally very high.
+However, it is important to remember that dental implant surgery is a safe and well-established procedure and the success for many patients who undergo it is generally very high.
 It is important to choose a dental surgeon who works closely with you to ensure you remain calm and reassured throughout every step of the way of your dental implant journey.